hyperledger/firefly-fir/text/0012-namespace-isolation.md

 a `fromBlock` number.
 By default, the blockchain plugin will interact with the first contract in the list.

-A new `/network/migrate` API will send a blockchain transaction that signals all network members to unsubscribe from their current contract and move to the next one configured in the contract list.
+A new `/network/action` API is added, with a single supported action expressed as `{"type": "terminate"}`.
+This action will send a special blockchain transaction that signals all network members to unsubscribe from their current contract and move to the next one configured in the contract list.

 The old `ethconnect.instance`, `ethconnect.fromBlock`, and `fabconnect.chaincode` config keys are
 deprecated in favor of the new ones detailed above.